davidvandebunte/davidvandebunte.gitlab.io/jb/notes/estimate-improvement-value.md

 That is, take the phrase "necessity is the mother of the invention" with a grain of salt.

+This kind of value isn't impossible in software; developers often find easy features just by reading through a section of code.
+For example, that save hundreds of thousands of dollars in production costs by removing unnecessary code that was running but actually not required.

-### Examples
+## Examples

 A refactoring task is a TODo that typically has time value (saving developer time), a form of instrumental value among the whole project.
 A "story" TODo typically has intrinsic or trusted instrumental value given by a company-external customer (value measured in dollars) or company-internal customer (value requiring a company-internal metric).

-Both may include transfer value (hard to metricate, but see below); confirm your coworkers (code reviewers, feedback providers) are interested in learning about the associated topics.
+Both refactoring and feature tasks may include transfer value (hard to metricate, but see below).
+Confirm your coworkers (code reviewers, feedback providers) are interested in learning about the associated topics.

 Both kinds of tasks should come with new tests for the build service that have an SLA negotiated as part of the work (or defined prior to the work, for a more accurate cost estimate).
+For tasks on the opposite end of the spectrum, you may need to guess how much accidental value will come from it using reference class forecasting.

-## Mental function
+### Mental function

 [nc]: https://en.wikipedia.org/wiki/Neural_circuit
 [lsbn]: https://en.wikipedia.org/wiki/Large-scale_brain_networks